News Archives

 2023 will be the year of digital assassination.
 Are you ready for the 2-hour internet day?

-Cyberattacks are one of the most complex issues facing companies: attacks pillage budgets, create business disruption, and put reputations at risk.
-Is your organization ready to respond?
 All businesses face significantly higher levels of risk today–just listen to board discussions or evaluate skyrocketing corporate insurance rates.
-In our ubiquitous media universe, now a 24/7 environment, […]
+In our ubiquitous media universe, now a 24/7 environment, boundaries between traditional media outlets and digital platforms have blurred, making them somewhat indistinguishable from one another.
+Customers, competitors, employees, advocacy groups, unions, investors, regulators, vendors, and […]

 A tale of two Bobs: Iger returns to fix the Mickey Mouse flubs that damaged Disney’s iconic brand

 The challenging nature of marketing products and services to the masses, managing investor sentiment and reaction, and playing in the political sandbox created turbulence and was eventually catastrophic for former Disney CEO Bob Chapek.
-The challenging nature of marketing products and services to the masses, managing investor sentiment and reaction, and playing in the political […]
+On Nov.
+20, Disney’s Board made a surprising announcement.
+It fired Chapek (Bob #2) and appointed its former CEO of 15 years, […]

 What’s Up with WhatsApp?
 Out of Control Business Communications

-Technology has changed how employees communicate.
-How do companies address the implication of those changes?
 As many worked from home, accelerated by the pandemic and technology, it has been particularly difficult to avoid a growing threat posed by employees who have utilized private E-message platforms to conduct company business.
-Private E-message platforms – email and […]
+Private E-message platforms – email and instant messaging – which include WhatsApp, Telegram, Slack, Hangouts, Signal, WeChat, Messenger, Viber, Gmail, Yahoo […]

 Company Rules of Engagement to Enter—or Not Enter—a Political Battlefield

 CEOs have been speaking out increasingly on an array of political issues, and it is becoming problematic for companies and boards with noisy internal or external groups pushing business leaders to comment publicly on controversial matters.
-CEOs have been speaking out increasingly on an array of political issues, and it is becoming problematic for companies […]
+In this era of consumer value and instant media, some say staying quiet is no longer an option to […]

 It Only Takes One Document to Bring Down the House: Six Actions to Avoid Disaster

-Six fundamental rules companies should include in their email policies and how to retool employee training to address current issues.
 A jury just returned a verdict of $25 million in damages against a defendant lending institution.
 A senior executive sitting in the courtroom was in shock.
-One juror remained behind and agreed to discuss deliberations. […]
+One juror remained behind and agreed to discuss deliberations.
+The executive listens intently as the company’s attorney spoke with the juror.
+She mentions the key evidence in finding the […]

 Seven Actions to Achieve New Business Success for Your Law Firm